 The project will avoid impacts to coastal brambles, coast live oak woodland, and Monterey cypress stands to maximum extent feasible.
-To mitigate for impacts to coastal brambles that cannot be avoided, a Revegetation Plan will be drafted and submitted to CAWD for approval.
+To mitigate for impacts to coastal brambles that cannot be avoided, the contractor shall prepare a Revegetation Plan will be drafted and submitted it to CAWD for approval before project construction.
 All temporary impact areas within the project site will be mitigated via on-site revegetation at a minimum 1:1 ratio of impacted to restored habitat.
 Natural recruitment of native vegetation is expected to occur and will be augmented through seeding with a native seed mix.
 In addition, native California blackberry plugs will be installed throughout the areas of temporary impacts to coastal brambles to re-establish this sensitive natural community.
 Impacts to coastal brambles from project implementation would be less than significant after implementation of this mitigation measure.